 The University will consider applications on the basis of experiential learning for those who do not hold the normal entry qualifications.

-Transfer from degree study an alternative institution
+Transfer from degree level study at other institutions

 Teaching and learning assessment